 Read more: Q&A: Reimagining the health care economy

 5. Diego Ize-Ludlow, MD, chief health information officer, Intermountain Healthcare, Salt Lake City, Utah

 "We try to always prepare for the unexpected, so we’re ready to adapt and innovate in emergency situations.
 This moment — when resources around the world are stretched especially thin — only emphasizes the need for thoughtful preparedness and innovation to drive safety and efficiency."

-6. Anup D. Salgia, DO, FACEP, medical director, Cerner
+6. Anup D. Salgia, DO, FACEP, senior physician executive, Cerner

 “I think this pandemic will change the delivery of care forever...Technology is the answer to how we provide better disease surveillance, better patient-consumer engagement and better care delivery.
 I think technology, and our experiences during this public health crisis will lead our industry to do more, intelligently."

 7. Carey Ruekberg, telehealth manager, MU Health Care, Columbia, Missouri

 “Some of our clinical leaders said, ‘It's hard to put the genie back in once you open the bottle.’
 Patients are loving the way we can provide this care [using virtual technology].
 This pandemic forced us to go beyond what we were doing in a traditional brick-and-mortar setting and think about how we could creatively reduce costs.”